 Guide to supplementary reason codes

-This guidance, clarifying the use of these supplementary reason codes, was produced in consultation with the Scottish Government Health Directorates and Optometry Scotland.
+This guidance, clarifying the use of the following supplementary reason codes, was produced in consultation with the Scottish Government Health Directorates and Optometry Scotland.

 If you carry out a supplementary eye examination on the same day as a primary eye examination, full details of the reasons why must be provided in the patient’s records.
 You must enter the relevant reason code on your claim.